Bayesian Quantum Multiphase Estimation Algorithm: Results

-{\bf Numerical results.} We have performed extensive numerical simulations of the Bayesian multiphase estimation algorithm presented above.
-In Fig.~\ref{fig:Baydist}, we show exemplary $d$-dimensional Bayesian posterior distributions for $d=2$ and $d=3$ parameters, after performing the measurements up to the fifth round of the algorithm ($k=4$, $M=16$).
-The Bayesian distributions are highly localized in a fraction of the hypercube $C$ and, with very high probability (see below for a quantitative discussion), around the true $\boldsymbol{\theta}$.
+We perform extensive numerical simulations of the Bayesian multiphase estimation algorithm presented above.
+In Fig.~\ref{fig:Baydist}, we show exemplary $d$-dimensional Bayesian posterior distributions for (a) $d=2$ and (b) $d=3$ parameters, after simulating the measurements up to the fifth round of the algorithm ($k=4$, $M=16$).
+The Bayesian distributions are highly localized in a fraction of the hypercube $C$ and, as we discuss below, with a very high probability around the true $\boldsymbol{\theta}$.
 They are also clearly anisotropic -- a direct consequence of the cross terms in Eq.~(\ref{eq:main_probability}) -- showing correlations between the different estimators $\bar\theta_j$.